mohit2708/python/Interview_question.md

 * The allocation of heap space for Python objects is done by Python’s memory manager.
 The core API gives access to some tools for the programmer to code.

 ### Ques.
 What is PEP 8?
 * PEP stands for __Python Enhancement Proposal__.
-It is a set of rules that specify how to format Python code for maximum readability.
+* PEP8 is a document that provides various guidline to write the readable in python.
+* PEP8 describe how the developers can write the beautiful code.

 ### Ques.
 Global Keyword?
 In Python, global keyword allows you to modify the variable outside of the current scope.
 It is used to create a global variable and make changes to the variable in a local context.<br>